Prof. Koichi Asatani, Kogakuin University, Japan

 Prof. Khurram is the recipient of King Saud University Award for Scientific Excellence (Research Productivity) in May 2015.
 He is also a recipient of King Saud University Award for Scientific Excellence (Inventions, Innovations, and Technology Licensing) in May 2016.

 He has published more than 325 papers in the journals and conferences of international repute.
 In addition, he is an inventor of 10 US/PCT patents.
 He has edited 7 books/proceedings published by Springer-Verlag and IEEE.
-He has secured several national and international competitive research grants with an amount of over USD 2 Million in the domain of Cybersecurity.
+He has secured several national and international competitive research grants in the domain of Cybersecurity.
 Prof. Khurram has played a leading role in developing 'BS Cybersecurity Degree Program' and 'Higher Diploma in Cybersecurity' at King Saud University.
 His research areas of interest are Cybersecurity, digital authentication, biometrics, multimedia security, IoT security, cloud computing security, and technological innovation management.

-He is a fellow of the IET (UK), fellow of the BCS (UK), fellow of the FTRA (Korea), senior member of the IEEE (USA), senior member of the IACSIT (Singapore), member of the IEEE Consumer Electronics Society, IEEE Communications Society, IEEE Technical Committee on Security & Privacy, IEEE Internet of Things Community, and IEEE Cybersecurity Community.
-Furthermore, he is the vice chair of IEEE Communications Society Saudi Chapter.
-His most recent profile can be visited at: http://www.professorkhurram.com .
+He is a fellow of the IET (UK), fellow of the BCS (UK), fellow of the FTRA (Korea), senior member of the IEEE (USA), senior member of the IACSIT (Singapore), member of the IEEE Consumer Electronics Society, IEEE Communications Society, IEEE Technical Committee on Security & Privacy, IEEE IoT Community, IEEE Smart Cities Community, and IEEE Cybersecurity Community.
+He is also the Vice Chair of IEEE Communications Society (Saudi Arabian Chapter).

 The University of Alabama, Tuscaloosa, USA